Drograr/Hbeat-bachelor-project/graphe/README.md

 git clone https://gitlab.unige.ch/sims/lsl-modules/obs-plugin.git
 cd obs-plugin
 mkdir build && cd build
-cmake (-DLIBOBS_INCLUDE_DIR="<path to the libobs sub-folder in obs-studio's source code>")(voir si toujours utile) -DCMAKE_INSTALL_PREFIX=/usr .. make -j4 sudo make install(ne marche pas et en aie pas eux besoin)
+cmake ..
+make

 ```
+if cmake have some problems finding some libraries use the command "ccmake .." in the build file and put the path for the mission libraries.

-1. Copy the `lsl_plugin.so` to /usr/lib/obs-plugins/
+1. Copy the `.so` to /usr/lib/obs-plugins/ or /usr/local/lib/obs-plugin depending of your installation of Obs
 2. also copy the contents of the `obsplugin/data/` directory to the `bin` directory of obs-studio (where the obs-studio executable is located)
-(pour l'instant il faut lancer obs depuis le bin)

 ## Using the plugin
 This plugin implements a source filter in obs.
-To use it select the **scene** containing the sources you wish to record and add the LSL filter to it.
+To use it select the **scene** containing the sources you wish to record and add the source.